So you’re looking for alternatives to Office 365?

 The good news is that there are several alternatives to Microsoft Office, and yes they’re completely free.

-Let’s take a look at what’s available to you.
+Let’s take a look at what’s available.

 Are there any 100% free alternatives to Microsoft Office?